Code-Institute-Submissions/The-Atmintis-Game/README.md

 ## Testing

 Used [HTML Validator](https://validator.w3.org/) to check the markup on each page.
 All pages have the following message: Document checking completed.
 No errors or warnings to show.

-Used [CSS3 Validator](https://jigsaw.w3.org/css-validator/) to check CSS3 for any errors.
-"Congratulations!
-No Error Found.
-This document validates as CSS level 3 + SVG !"

-## Testing

-Used [HTML Validator](https://validator.w3.org/) to check the markup on each page.
-All pages have the following message: Document checking completed.
-No errors or warnings to show.